Abhayindia/Drona-Moving-Target-Defense-for-Cloud-Based-IT-Systems/README.md

 # Drona-Moving-Target-Defense-for-Cloud-Based-IT-Systems
-Moving Target Defense for Cloud-Based IT Systems (MTD CBITS) is a platform that automatically adapts multiple aspects of the network’s logical and physical configuration.
+Moving Target Defense for Cloud-Based IT Systems is a platform that automatically adapts multiple aspects of the network’s logical and physical configuration.
 The platform is targeting OpenStack and is built on top of Drona.
 Drona is a framework that captures the high-level user requirements and translates them into